Policy and Procedure: 601-Tax Compliance, Reporting and Withholding on Non-Salary Payments

 Wisconsin law (Section 71.80(15), Wis.
-Stats.) requires nonresident entertainers to file a surety bond or cash deposit with the Wisconsin Department of Revenue (WI DOR) if the Total Contract Price for performances in Wisconsin with one employer during a calendar year exceeds $3,200.
+Stats.) and Wisconsin Act 349 requires nonresident entertainers to file a surety bond or cash deposit with the Wisconsin Department of Revenue (WI DOR) at least seven days prior to a performance in Wisconsin if the Total Contract Price for the performance exceeds $7,000.
 For purposes of this law, each University of Wisconsin campus is considered an employer.
 If a surety bond or cash deposit is not filed, the university is required to withhold 6% of the Total Contract Price and submit it to the Wisconsin Department of Revenue using a form WT-11.

 Definition of Nonresident Entertainer

 (a) A person who is not a legal resident of Wisconsin and furnishes amusement, entertainment, or public speaking services, or performs one or more sporting events in Wisconsin for consideration, or

 (b) A foreign corporation not regularly engaged in business in Wisconsin which derives income from amusement, entertainment, or sporting events in Wisconsin or from the services of a nonresident person as defined in paragraph (a) above.
 (A foreign corporation is one organized under the laws of some state or country other than Wisconsin.)

 Examples of Nonresident Entertainers